Production installation

 scopes: []

-To Invoke an external program to generate an access token, config file should be as follows:
+To invoke an external program to generate an access token, the config file should be as follows:

 armadaUrl: "server.component.url.com:443"